Right to Know

 All requests for public records must specifically identify and describe each record requested; include the date of the request, the requester’s name, address, telephone number and signature; include certification the individual submitting the request is a United States resident; and, if duplication of records is requested, appropriate payment.

 - Please use the IU13 Records Request Form to facilitate records requests.
+The state Office of Open Records form may also be used.

 All requests for public records must be submitted in writing to the Open Records Officer, either in person, by mail, by facsimile or through electronic mail.
 Questions about access to IU13 public records should also be addressed to IU 13's Open Records Officer: